direktiv/direktiv/scripts/api/api.md

 DELETE /api/functions/{serviceName}/revisions/{revisionGeneration}
 ```

-Delete a global scoped knative service revision
+Delete a global scoped knative service revision.
-The target revision generation is the number suffix on a revision
+The target revision generation is the number suffix on a revision.
-Example: A revisions named 'global-fast-request-00003' would have the revisionGeneration '00003'
+Example: A revisions named 'global-fast-request-00003' would have the revisionGeneration '00003'.
-Note: Revisions with traffic cannot be deleted
+Note: Revisions with traffic cannot be deleted.

 #### Parameters